bridgecrewio/checkov/docs/2.Concepts/Suppressions.md

 ## Suppression comment format

-To skip a check on a given Terraform definition block, apply the following comment pattern inside it's scope:
+To skip a check on a given Terraform definition block or CloudFormation resource, apply the following comment pattern inside it's scope:

 `checkov:skip=<check_id>:<suppression_comment>`